 A Manchester-based children’s charity is busy in the build-up to the G Festival which is being held in Worsley this May bank holiday.

-Music fans may remember Steve as frontman of 70s Manchester punk band – Fast Cars.
-His passion, combined with tremendous support from friends, family and local businesses, have made G-Festival a growing success story.
+Music fans may remember Steve as the frontman of the 70s Manchester punk band – Fast Cars.
+His passion, combined with tremendous support from friends, family and local businesses, has made G-Festival a growing success story.

 3000 people attended G-Festival last year and it raised more than £20,000; helping the charity support new projects and build Georgia’s first school – which will educate over 100 children in a remote region of Cambodia.